 In 1979, 17-year old Mike Ness formed Social Distortion with drummer Casey Royer and brothers Rikk and Frank Agnew.
-The band’s world centered around Mike’s one-bedroom pad, dubbed “the black hole” (later immortalized by the The Adolescents with the song “Kids Of The Black Hole”), in a nondescript Fullerton, CA apartment complex.
-After meeting Dennis Danell, whose brother worked in West Hollywood at The Starwood, (a club instrumental in the careers of Black Flag, The Germs, The Go-Gos and many more) Ness insisted Danell, who at the time didn’t play an instrument, join the band on bass.
-Royer and the Agnew’s soon split from the band and eventually formed The Adolescents.
+The band’s world centered around Mike’s one-bedroom pad, dubbed “the black hole” in a nondescript Fullerton, CA apartment complex.
+After meeting Dennis Danell, whose brother worked in West Hollywood at The Starwood, he insisted Danell, who at the time didn’t play an instrument, join the band on bass.

-In 1985 they to began work on a new album.
-It took a while to complete, but in 1988, Social Distortion emerged with Prison Bound, an album whose moving title track about a wasted life is one of the greatest songs ever to come out of Orange County.
-From this point Ness turned Social Distortion’s albums into an ongoing dialogue about impulsiveness, its consequences and the hard struggle to overcome.
+In 1985 they to began work on a new album and in 1988, Social Distortion emerged with Prison Bound, an album whose moving title track about a wasted life foreshadowed the turn Social Distortion’s albums would soon take into an ongoing dialogue about impulsiveness and addiction, its consequences, and the struggle to overcome.

-In addition to the early punk of The Ramones and The Clash, the band’s sound was culled equally from Ness’ love of roots music, specifically early country music greats like Hank Williams and the early blues recordings of the South such as Muddy Waters, Lightnin’ Hopkins and Howlin’ Wolf.
-As Ness would later declare to Social Distortion audiences, “Without good black music, there would be no good white music.”
-The self-titled album Social Distortion followed in 1990.
-It marked SD’s first release on a major label.
+The self-titled album Social Distortion followed in 1990, marking the band's first release on a major label.
 The success of singles “Story Of My Life” and “Ball And Chain,” along with their remarkable cover of Johnny Cash’s “Ring Of Fire,” make the album Social Distortion’s first Gold record.
-The band is asked to join Neil Young on tour, beginning the process of bending punk expectation.
 In 1992 they released another new album, Somewhere Between Heaven and Hell.
-Lead by the blistering single “Bad Luck,” this album also goes Gold.
-Following the success of “Bad Luck” at radio, Social Distortion embarked on a co-headline tour with The Ramones.
+Lead by the blistering single “Bad Luck,” this album also went Gold.

 Social Distortion’s most recent work is 2010’s Hard Times And Nursery Rhymes.